Washington is a shall-issue state. Licenses are issued at the local level by the sheriff or police department.

 It shall be unlawful for any person to carry, exhibit, display, or draw any firearm, dagger, sword, knife or other cutting or stabbing instrument, club, or any other weapon apparently capable of producing bodily harm, in a manner, under circumstances, and at a time and place that either manifests an intent to intimidate another or that warrants alarm for the safety of other persons.

-Does Washington have laws regarding carrying a firearm while using alcohol or drugs?
+Does Washington have laws regarding carrying a concealed firearm while using alcohol or drugs?

 Not addressed in state statutes.